 - Check your social media pages frequently, and set up alerts for comments and likes.
 There’s nothing worse than an answered question on your page.
-If you are busy, you can use an instant message to let customers know you will get back to them soon and to thank them for contacting you.
+If you are busy, you can use an instant message to let client know you will get back to them soon and to thank them for contacting you.

 - Have some fun – social media is literally social, so don’t be afraid to show a human side and connect with your audience person to person.